 Overall, it is easier to just replace it altogether, instead of having to charge it constantly.
 This way you don’t have to worry about your vehicle not starting in the middle of the winter.
 Your best bet is to keep a pair of jumper cables in your trunk; you never know how well those come in handy until you are sitting in a Walmart parking lot in 20 degree weather with a dead battery.

 The starter motor could be an issue if you try to turn your car on and it makes a clicking noise.
 Oil thickens in lower temperatures, this means it does not flow as easily as it usually would.
 So, when you go to start the car in the morning, the starter motor has to turn over a very cold engine with thick oil.
 This is why people who live in colder regions tend to use synthetic oils because they do not condense in the cold as easily.
-If you feel like this part is going bad in your vehicle, you should just replace the starter motor before the winter.
+If you feel like this part is going bad in your vehicle, you should just replace the starter motor when you winterize your car.

 Ultimately, there is a lot that actually goes into preparing your daily driver for the winter.
 If you don’t take precautions, you could find yourself stuck or paying a lot of money for avoidable repairs.
-If you find yourself in need of other used parts don’t hesitate to call My Auto Store, we offer two day, free shipping.
+If you find yourself in need of other used parts don’t hesitate to call My Auto Store, we offer free shipping on online orders.
 We have used auto parts ranging from interior car parts to headlight assemblies.
 Make sure your entire car is up to code this winter.
 Take the time to go over these different car parts and check the fluids before it gets cold so you don’t have to waste time while it’s cold figuring out what went wrong.